2024 GLOBAL STUDIES AWARD RECIPIENTS

 Jesilyn Faust Global Studies internship was with GABRIELA National Alliance of Women in the Philippines.
 GABRIELA is a grassroots-based alliance of more than 200 organizations, institutions, desks and programs for women all over the Philippines.

 The alliance organizes women, especially farmers, workers, urban poor and students to vigorously campaign on women-specific issues such as women’s rights, gender discrimination, violence against women, and women’s health and reproductive rights.
 GABRIELA is also at the forefront of national and international economic and political issues that affect women.
-In addition, GABRIELA provides direct services for marginalized women through its National Office, provincial and regional centers, and member institutions.

 Ana said: